'Miracle' to resume career - Eriksen

 Denmark were playing Finland in their opening game of the Euros, delayed by a year because of Covid, when the midfielder collapsed on the pitch in the 41st minute.

 He received CPR and after 15 minutes of treatment was carried off on a stretcher.
-Eriksen was awake in hospital and, after a delay of around three hours, the match resumed with Finland winning 1-0.
+Eriksen was awake in hospital and, after a delay of about three hours, the match resumed with Finland winning 1-0.

 "I can remember everything apart from the five minutes," he explained.
 "I was told afterwards it was five minutes, otherwise I remember everything - the throw in, the ball hitting my knee and then I don't know what happened after.